Rin-Nomia/z1-api/README.md

 **Tone Misalignment Firewall**
 語氣錯頻辨識 × 節奏修復 API

-Continuum is not a sentiment analyzer.
+Continuum is **not** a sentiment analyzer.
-It is a **tone safety layer** designed to prevent conversational breakdowns caused by misaligned tone, rhythm, or pressure.
+It is a **tone safety layer** designed to prevent conversational breakdowns caused by misaligned tone, rhythm, or pressure — especially in empathic or companion-style AI systems.

 ---

 ## 🧠 What This System Does (Plain Language)

-Given a single sentence, Continuum will:
+Given a **single sentence**, Continuum will:

+1. **Normalize and gate the input**
+   (length, language, safety checks)
-1. **Analyze rhythm & emotional pressure**
+2. **Analyze rhythm and emotional pressure**
+   (speed, intensity, pause patterns)
-2. **Classify tone misalignment type**
+3. **Classify tone misalignment type**
    (Anxious / Cold / Sharp / Blur / Pushy)
-3. **Estimate confidence of the judgment**
+4. **Estimate confidence of the judgment**
-4. **Decide whether to:**
+5. **Decide whether to:**
    - repair the tone
-   - suggest adjustment
+   - suggest an adjustment
-   - or leave it untouched
+   - or leave it untouched (safe)

-This prevents over-correction and preserves the user’s original intent.
+This design prevents over-correction and preserves the user’s original intent.

----

-## 🚫 What This System Explicitly Does NOT Do

-- ❌ No sentiment scoring (positive / negative)
-- ❌ No intent guessing
-- ❌ No hidden-meaning inference
-- ❌ No psychological diagnosis
-- ❌ No multi-turn memory (single-sentence only)

-These are **Phase 2 features** and intentionally disabled in MVP.

----

-## 🏗️ Architecture Overview

-Input Text
-↓
-Normalization & Length Gate
-↓
-Rhythm Analysis (speed / emotion / pause)
-↓
-Tone Classification (rule-based + margin confidence)
-↓
-Confidence Calibration (rhythm-aware)
-↓
-Router
-├── repair     (high confidence)
-├── suggest    (medium confidence)
-└── no-op      (safe / neutral)
-↓
-Output

 ---